dshcheung/WDI_HK_9/05-databases/data-modeling-erd-design-lab/readme.md

 #### Deliverable

 An ERD diagram, using crows foot notation, of whatever app you choose.

-For example:
+1. Draw Tables and their relationships with another table with [draw.io](https://www.draw.io/)
+2. For each table, describe the `columns` and their [Data Types](http://www.postgresql.org/docs/9.3/static/datatype.html)

+You should have something like the picture below, however instead of `item1`, `item2`, `item3`, you should have columns and data types for that specific table

 <p align="center">